So thanks for being on the podcast. why don’t you kind of tell people a little bit of who you are and,

 I see a lot of college athletes see a lot of high school athletes where they’re like, they’re hiding behind the perfect image and what I mean, like, as they, they almost don’t post on social media because they just want that one picture that has the super short caption that has no connectedness to the people.
 Uh, they get a bunch of likes because they’re very popular, but they’re not connecting. and so when they transition or they blow up their knee and they’re a sophomore in college and like they’re popular within their college network, nobody like now no one cares.
 Right.
 Cause there was no value being added after that.
 So you’ve got to build that.
 And so when you have the platform right now, I believe utilizing that platform to truly connect with people and build relationships, add value to people.
 So

 Yeah, no, I a hundred percent agree with you and it is, it’s one of the things that I kind of see that, and I see a lot of, uh, athletes kind of being all over the place with that celebrity aspect.
 They like to, you know, build websites where they’re like, Oh, I want to show all my pictures of me playing or I’m going to sell two shirts on there.
 And I, and I have to explain to them, you know, Hey, you let’s just help you focus on one thing.
-We need to really focus on one, one marketing direction for you and really re reaching your audiences.
+We need to really focus on one, marketing direction for you and really re reaching your audiences.
 And that’s just, yes, social media is a great platform for that, but leveraging the social media, but also leveraging other platforms like blogging.
-I think blogging is a huge, yes, there’s, you know, 500 billion blogs out there, but athletes don’t really blog.
+I think blogging is huge, yes, there’s, you know, 500 billion blogs out there, but athletes don’t really blog.

-And if they had a, a company to help them blog and optimize and things of that nature, their fans want to hear more of their life story more about what they’re trying to do. so trying to find that one niche, especially with gyms, I think gyms is a, and that’s, that’s funny, you said that because I see, I see a lot of athletes and that’s why my niche is somewhat little harder to, to branch out because you get a lot of athletes that want to do their passion and Jim’s is one of the huge ones and trying to get them to understand, Hey, social media is great, but that’s only one digital marketing effort.
+And if they had, a company to help them blog and optimize and things of that nature, their fans want to hear more of their life story more about what they’re trying to do. so trying to find that one niche, especially with gyms, I think gyms is a, and that’s, that’s funny, you said that because I see, I see a lot of athletes and that’s why my niche is somewhat little harder to, to branch out because you get a lot of athletes that want to do their passion and Jim’s is one of the huge ones and trying to get them to understand, Hey, social media is great, but that’s only one digital marketing effort.
 And I think that’s the hardest thing to get athletes to understand is social media is only one.
 We have multiple other avenues.
 We want to turn those fans into customers for you, you know? so how do you define, so how do you define, uh, a really Epic athletes brand?
 Like, is there someone out there that you think that you needed?
 Right.

 Rodell Razor (11:37):